Person-centered care

 In health care, person-centered care is a practice in which patients actively participate in their own medical treatment in close cooperation with their health professionals.
-Sometimes relatives are also included in creating the health plan.
+Sometimes, relatives may be involved in the creation of the patient's health plan.
 The person-centered model of health care is used both for in and outpatient settings, emergency care, palliative care as well as in rehabilitation.

 Background

 The concept of person-centered care can be distinguished from a traditional treatment model which views the patient as a passive receiver of a medical intervention.
 Many health professionals are traditionally focused on the needs of the patients instead of their resources.
 Rather than the conventional way of making medical recommendations from health professionals to a patient, the person-centered care model allows for the inclusion of the patient and their relatives in making a joint design and mutual agreement on the medical plans and treatments.
 The overall perspective of the life situation of the patient is considered to create objectives and strategies for both short- and long-term monitoring.

 The concept of person-centered care has grown to be internationally associated with successful outcomes in health care.
-Initially, the method was developed for senior patients and patients with intellectual disabilities but the ideas have later spread to other medical fields.
+Initially, the method was developed for senior patients and patients with intellectual disabilities, albeit it has been held under scrutiny later on.

 Within person-centered care, the patient is considered an independent and capable individual with their own abilities to make informed decisions.
 Autonomy and participation are emphasized and respected.
 For the patient, the person-centered approach allows for involvement and extended possibilities to take responsibility for their own health and treatment.